-01.jpg)

-Welcome to "Day Trading for Beginners," hosted by Tyler Stokes of StokesTrades.com.
-This podcast is a real-time chronicle of my journey into the world of day trading, starting from the very basics.
-As I navigate this new venture, I invite you to learn alongside me, sharing both the triumphs and challenges that come with becoming a proficient day trader.
+Welcome to "Stock Trading for Beginners," hosted by Tyler Stokes of StokesTrades.com.
+This podcast is a real-time chronicle of my journey in stock trading, focusing on a low-stress, momentum-based strategy that fits busy schedules.
+As I share my experiences, from a 144% portfolio gain in 6 months, to lessons learned over two years, I invite you to learn alongside me, exploring the triumphs and challenges of becoming a proficient trader.

-In "Day Trading for Beginners," you'll get an authentic, behind-the-scenes look at what it really takes to succeed as a day trader.
-Each episode is designed to demystify the process of day trading, breaking down complex concepts into manageable, beginner-friendly lessons.
-From the initial decision to trade, to setting up the right tools and strategies, this podcast covers it all.
+In "Stock Trading for Beginners," you’ll get an authentic, behind-the-scenes look at what it takes to succeed in stock trading.
+Each episode breaks down complex concepts into beginner-friendly lessons, emphasizing practical strategies that don’t require hours of daily market monitoring.
+From choosing a strategy that suits your lifestyle to mastering risk management and market dynamics, this podcast covers it all.

-What sets this podcast apart is its focus on learning through experience.
-As a seasoned affiliate marketer and entrepreneur, I approach day trading with a beginner's mindset, offering unique insights and honest reflections on each step of the journey.
-Whether it's dissecting YouTube tutorials, exploring online resources, or delving into technical analysis, I bring you along for every part of the process.
+What sets this podcast apart is its focus on real-world trading experience tailored for beginners.
+As a seasoned affiliate marketer and entrepreneur, I approach stock trading with a fresh perspective, offering honest reflections and actionable insights.
+Whether I’m sharing my momentum trading strategy, discussing patience in market cycles, or reviewing tools and resources, I bring you along for every step of the journey.

 Listeners can expect:

-- Practical insights into starting and succeeding in day trading.
+- Practical insights into starting and succeeding in stock trading with a focus on momentum strategies.

-- Honest reviews of resources, tools, and strategies.
+- Honest reviews of tools, resources, and trading techniques.

-- A step-by-step guide to building a solid foundation in trading.
+- A step-by-step guide to building a sustainable trading foundation.

-- An engaging narrative of my personal day trading journey, including the ups, downs, and everything in-between.
+- An engaging narrative of my personal trading journey, including successes, challenges, and lessons learned.

-"Day Trading for Beginners" is more than just a podcast - it's a community for aspiring traders to learn, grow, and succeed together.
-Join me, Tyler Stokes, as I take on the challenge of mastering day trading, and let's embark on this educational adventure together.
-Subscribe now and be part of this exciting journey!
+"Stock Trading for Beginners" is more than just a podcast—it’s a community for aspiring traders to learn, grow, and succeed together.
+Join me as I share the strategies and mindset that have driven my success, and let’s embark on this educational adventure together.

 How Your Mind Sabotages Your Trades: Unlocking the Psychology of Successful Trading